choria-io/website/docs/content/configuration/choria_server/_index.md

 At this point you will be running the new Choria daemon.
 You can confirm this with *mco rpc choria_util info* and you'll see the versions - of course *ps* will also show you.

 The MCollective subsystem will still log to your normal *mcollective.log* and auditing will also go to the log configured and previously used for mcollective, formats of those would not have changed yet.

-## Feeback / Issues

-This is a Beta phase and we can only know it's ready for GA with your support.
-Please contact us on #choria on [Slack](http://slack.puppet.com), [Choria Users](https://groups.google.com/forum/#!forum/choria-users) or #choria on Freenode with your feedback - both good and bad!